scipy/scipy/doc/source/dev/missing-bits.rst

 the code that is supposed to raise the exception in the code block defined by the context manager.
 The `match` keyword argument of ``pytest.raises`` is given with enough of the expected error message attached to the exception to ensure that the expected exception is raised.
+Do not use ``np.testing.assert_warns`` with a `match` parameter, as this ignores that parameter.

 For example, the function `scipy.stats.zmap` is supposed to raise a ``ValueError`` if the input contains ``nan`` and ``nan_policy`` is ``"raise"``.